Find Your Ally

 My story began at the local public library when I got my very first real job.
 After two years at the public library, I worked at a rare books store during my undergraduate years at the University of Illinois at Chicago.

 I specialize in instructional design and online education.
-I've worked in higher education as a professor, program manager, archivist, and learning management system administration.
-I'd love to talk to you about designing online courses, conducting user experience research, and teaching research skills.
-My passion is the intersection of technology and education.
+I've worked in higher education as a professor, program manager, archivist, and learning management system administrator.
+I'd love to talk to you about designing curriculum, conducting user experience research, and teaching.
+My passion is the intersection of technology and education with a focus on the user experience.

 Reference & Cataloging Librarian, Tillamook County Library